Level of Study

 The teaching is divided into a theoretical and a practical part.
 In both parts new material will be covered.
 Thus the student is expected to participate in all parts of the teaching.

 The theoretical teaching is conducted in a lecture room, four hours a week, the practical teaching is conducted using the students own laptops.

 Obligatory exercises must be passed in order to take the final exam.
 There are valid for two subsequent semesters, starting from the semester in which they are approved.
 Students will be given access to parallel computers, but must also expect to use their own computers during the exercise sessions.

 Forms of Assessment

 3 hours written (digital) exam.
 The obligatory activities count for 50% of the final grade.
-If there are less than 20 participants the exam may be given as an oral exam.
 Both the obligatory activities and the exam must be passed to achieve a passing grade in the course.
 The students will be notified of the obligatory activities and their final weight in the grade at the beginning of the semester.

 Examination Support Material

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.